ibuchanan/SpaceMiner/INSTALLATION.md

    * git clone git@github.com:JogoShugh/SpaceMiner.git
 * You will need to install ImageMagick.
    * A simple way to do this is with brew:
       * brew install imagemagick.
-See the [npm page for the gm package](https://www.npmjs.com/package/gm) for additional instructions.
+      * See the [npm page for the gm package](https://www.npmjs.com/package/gm) for additional instructions.
 * Change your directory to the root of the SpaceMiner repository you cloned down.
-* Type meteor and press enter.
+* Type meteor and press Enter/Return.
-* Once it is up an running you should get a message that it is running an available at http://localhost:3000.
+* Once it is up an running you should see a message in your console that it is running an available at http://localhost:3000.